urbanairship/ruby-library/docs/index.rst

 The library is intended to be used with the small footprint of a single import.
-To get started, import the package, and create an :rb:class:`Airship` object representing a single UA application.
+To get started, import the package, and create an :rb:class:`Airship` object representing a single Airship project.

 Note that channels are preferred over ``device_token`` and ``apid``.
 See:
 `documentation on channels <channels>`_.